 The School Board adopts annual budgets for all governmental funds prepared on the same basis of accounting as the fund financial statements.
 Legal budgetary control is at the fund level.
 All appropriations lapse at year-end.
-Actual expenditures for the year ended June 30, 2013 exceeded budgeted appropriations by \$10,040 in the Debt Service Fund.
+Actual expenditures for the year ended June 30, 2014 exceeded budgeted appropriations by \$2,051,623 in the General Fund.
+The additional expenditures were financed with other financing sources (capital leases) not anticipated in the budget.